nespinoza/juliet/docs/tutorials/gps.rst

 .. figure:: hats-46_plot.png
    :alt: Sector 1 data for HATS-46b.

 As can be seen, the data has a fairly strong long-term trend going around.
-In fact, the trend is so strong that you cannot see the transit by eye!
-Let us try to get rid of this trend by fitting a GP to the out-of-transit data, and then *predicting* the in-transit flux to remove it.
+In fact, the trend is so strong that it is quite hard to see the transits by eye!
+Let us try to get rid of this trend by fitting a GP to the out-of-transit data, and then *predict* the in-transit flux with this model to remove these systematics in the data.
 Let us first isolate the out-of-transit data from the in-transit data using the ephemerides published in `Brahm et al., 2017 <https://arxiv.org/abs/1707.07093>`_ --- we know where the transits should be, so we will simply phase-fold the data and remove all datapoints out-of-transit (which judging from the plots in that paper, should be all points at absolute phases above 0.02).
 Let us save this out-of-transit data in dictionaries so we can feed them to ``juliet``: